-4.15 The council will publicise applications.
+4.16 The Council will publicise applications.
 Applications are available for viewing via the public access system from an early stage.
-Specific notifications will also be undertaken by the council where appropriate.
+Specific notifications will also be undertaken by the Council where appropriate.
 There are statutory requirements which set out what the Council must do and this varies according to the type, scale and location of the proposal and also the type of application applied for.
 These requirements generally set out the minimum necessary.
 In some cases the local planning authority has discretion to decide how it fulfils the consultation requirements.
 The different requirements for different categories of developments are set out in general terms the table below.
 There are various forms of Prior Approval procedures which have specific requirements, which are not all listed in the table below.
 Other particular requirements may also apply in the case of Listed Buildings, Ancient Monuments and within Conservation Areas.

-Figure 6: Statutory Consultation Requirements table
+Table 2: Statutory Consultation Requirements

-Type of Development Press Website Site Notice Neighbour

-Major development \checkmark \checkmark √ √

-Over 1 000 cam

-Over 1,000 sqm floorspace or

-Site larger than 0.5ha

-Minor development √ √

-Below the above

-thresholds

-Householder √ √

-development

-Application \checkmark \checkmark √

-accompanied by an Environmental Impact

-Assessment (EIA)

-Proposal affecting a \checkmark \checkmark √

-public Right of Way

-(ROW)

-Listed Building \checkmark \checkmark

-Consent

-Conservation Area √ √

-Consent Some Prior Approval √

-procedures: e.g. V

-demolition,

-Telecommunications √ √

-Prior Approval
+Type of Development Press Website Site Notice Neighbour Major development Over 10 dwellings Over 1,000 sqm floorspace or Site larger than 0.5ha ✓ ✓ √ √ Minor development Below the above thresholds √ √ Householder development √ √ Application accompanied by an Environmental Impact Assessment (EIA) ✓ ✓ ✓ Proposal affecting a public Right of Way (ROW) ✓ ✓ ✓ Listed Building Consent ✓ ✓ Conservation Area Consent ✓ ✓ Some Prior Approval procedures: e.g. demolition, ✓ Telecommunications Prior Approval √ √